mhzed/async-iterate-stream/README.md

 ### Usage

 There are two ways to use this.
-The sipmle way is the bleeding edge way (https://github.com/tc39/proposal-async-iteration):
+The simple way is the bleeding edge way (https://github.com/tc39/proposal-async-iteration):

     import {asyncIterateStream} from "async-iterate-stream/asyncIterateStream";